kappter/KappType/README.markdown

 © 2025 KappType.
 All rights reserved.
 This project is proprietary, but contributions are welcome under the terms above.

 ## Contact
-For issues or suggestions, open an issue on [GitHub](https://github.com/kappter/KappType) or contact the maintainer at [your-email@example.com] (replace with actual contact).
+For issues or suggestions, open an issue on [GitHub](https://github.com/kappter/KappType) or contact Ken at [kkapptie@graniteschools.org].

 ---